DuDigital Global Ltd Facilitates E-Visa Partnership with Ministry of Foreign Affairs, Republic of Georgia, Streamlining Short-Term Visit Visas for Indians | www.lokmattimes.com

 DuDigital Global Ltd Facilitates E-Visa Partnership with Ministry of Foreign Affairs, Republic of Georgia, Streamlining Short-Term Visit Visas for Indians

-PNN New Delhi [India], December 9: DuDigital Global Ltd, a leading provider of digital solutions, is excited to announce ...
+New Delhi (India), December 11: DuDigital Global Ltd, a leading provider of digital solutions, is excited to announce a ...

-New Delhi [India], December 9: DuDigital Global Ltd, a leading provider of digital solutions, is excited to announce a strategic partnership with the Ministry of Foreign Affairs, Republic of Georgia, to launch a cutting-edge e-visa system aimed at streamlining and expediting the short-term visit visa application process for Indian citizens.
+New Delhi (India), December 11: DuDigital Global Ltd, a leading provider of digital solutions, is excited to announce a strategic partnership with the Ministry of Foreign Affairs, Republic of Georgia, to launch a cutting-edge e-visa system aimed at streamlining and expediting the short-term visit visa application process for Indian citizens.

 As part of this collaboration, DuDigital Global has integrated its secure and efficient backend verification system into the two-step visa application process.
 The new system empowers Indian citizens to apply for their visas online, make secure payments, and receive their visas electronically within just a few days.